Building Microsoft Teams Tabs using SharePoint Framework

 Starting with SharePoint Framework v1.8, you can build tabs for Microsoft Teams with the SharePoint Framework tooling and use SharePoint as a host for your solutions.
 As part of the SharePoint Framework v1.10 you can also publish your solution as Microsoft Teams personal app.

-The benefits to use the SharePoint Framework as the platform for your Microsoft Teams tabs include the following:
+The benefits of using the SharePoint Framework as the platform for your Microsoft Teams tabs include the following:

 • Development model is similar to SharePoint Framework web parts